TranslationManchester/bioinformatics-training-collection/README.md

 A curated list of **bioinformatics training material**.
 All material is:

-- From a GitHub or GitLab repository or University/Institution Training Courses
+- From University/Institution Training Courses (preferably with a GitHub/GitLab repository)
 - Free to use

 In the Table of Contents, we break down training materials into five main categories of